 Steroids are lifesavers in many situations.
 For example, corticosteroids open up the lungs to allow for increased breathing during asthma attacks.
-However, there are steroids that can be incredibly damaging to one’s health, and these are anabolic steroids.
-Anabolic steroids mimic testosterone in the body, which means they encourage the body to lay down protein, increasing muscle mass.
-Unfortunately, anabolic steroid abuse is all too common, particularly with bodybuilders and men involved in certain sports.
+However, there are different types of steroids.
+Some steroids can be incredibly damaging to one’s health, and these are anabolic steroids.
+Anabolic steroids mimic testosterone in the body, which means that they encourage the body to lay down protein, increasing muscle mass.
+Unfortunately, anabolic steroid abuse is all-too-common, particularly among bodybuilders and men involved in certain sports.

-Of course, anabolic steroids do have legitimate uses, such as to induce puberty and encourage the creation of muscle mass for people suffering from serious wasting diseases.
+Of course, anabolic steroids do have legitimate uses, such as to induce puberty and encourage the creation of muscle mass in people suffering from serious wasting diseases.
 However, even this comes at a price.
-For those who are otherwise healthy, they can quickly damage overall health and induce a number of unwanted effects.
+For those who are otherwise healthy, steroids can quickly damage overall health and induce a number of unwanted effects.

 Anabolic steroids tend to be used by men in their 20s for bodybuilding purposes/muscle gain.

 Signs of steroid use usually involve rapid lean muscle gain within a 10-week period.
 You might notice that your loved one is working out a lot more and receiving random packages in the mail.
 If the pills are in a bottle, you might hear them rattling around.
 If your loved one is getting vials, there may be warnings around the package that the contents are fragile.
 Signs of steroid abuse also include ordering syringes and needles.

 Injectable steroids leave holes in the skin, and these track marks can look red and inflamed.
 If the user is taking pills, look for pill packets in the trash or in their bag.